Books of the Week:

 I’m flying over the UK later today to do some signings on my way to the ancient city of York, where I’ll be a guest of honor at Fantasy Con.
 I always love to meet my readers in the UK, who are invariably welcoming and polite.
 The compact size of the UK makes it possible for me to do two signings a day.
 The noon signings are designed to accommodate people on their lunch hours, so I don’t have a chance to do a talk at those.
 I walk in, wave, and sit down to start signing.
 The evening events are more relaxed, since I do get to answer questions and feel that I’ve given the audience a little bit of an experience.

 After all my duties are done, I’m going on holiday with my husband.
 I’m pretty excited about that, since we don’t do vacations that often.
 I’ll check the board from time to time, I’m sure, so don’t party too hard while I’m away.
+It should be nice for us to get away for a while and relax.
+One of our friends recently suggested that we charter a private jet with Jettly to get to our destination.
+That would make the holiday even more exciting.
+We might look into that.

 I hope some of you regularly visit the Femmes Fatales blog site on Typepad.
 We’re one of the oldest groups in existence (in Internet terms) since a core group of us did a print newsletter together before the prevalence of computers.
 We gradually shifted from print to Internet.
 Toni Kelner (Leigh Perry), Hank Phillipi Ryan, Donna Andrews, Dana Cameron, Dean James (Miranda James), Catriona McPherson, Elaine Viets, Kris Neri, and Marcia Talley – and me – try to put up a new blog each day.
 Some are about writing issues, some about reading, some about everyday life as a writer.
 I think they’re all entertaining.
 Over the years, the personnel roster has changed a bit, but we’re still plugging away.
 My blog sisters (and brother) are all smart and entertaining, so pay us a visit.